faceit/frontend-coding-challenge/CHALLENGE.md

 - Challenge _must_ be implemented on TypeScript.
 - Redux _must_ be used for data fetching.
 - Any _open-source_ library is allowed to be used, except [Redux Toolkit](https://redux-toolkit.js.org/).
 - Redux Toolkit is _not_ allowed.
-For the purpose of the challenge it is important for us to evaluate the candidate understanding of the building blocks of Redux.
+For the purpose of the challenge it is important for us to evaluate the candidate's understanding of the building blocks of Redux.
 - Completion duration: about 3 hours.

 ## Tasks